utshomax/postman-docs/src/pages/docs/collections/running-collections/working-with-data-files.md

 * If the numbers in your data file are larger than 15 digits, you'll need to format them as text in your spreadsheet program, so they're not truncated during import.

-The JSON file should be formatted as an array of key-value pairs.
-The keys will be the name of the variable with the values the data that is used within the request.
+JSON files should be formatted as an array of key-value pairs.
+Each key is the name of a variable, and the value is the data to use within the request.

 <img alt="JSON format" src="https://assets.postman.com/postman-docs/v10/ramen-json-screenshot.jpg" width="300px"/>